 Having taken part in communicating with the great folk at Wealthy Affiliate, I’ve not been witness to any bad apart from “IMO” a small minority who find it in themselves to argue with one another on the forum.
 Arguing is an attachment to one’s beliefs, and the inability to share perspectives, but that’s another story for a more in-depth, post.

-I had to write ugly because it fit in with my western theme (forgive me), there is no ugly at Wealthy Affiliate.
+I had to write ugly because it fit in with my western theme (forgive me), Ugly’s nowhere to be found on this platform.

 Who is Wealthy Affiliate for?

 The system at Wealthy Affiliate is geared up for, drum roll (this is a big list)

 - University Students

 - Retired Individuals

 - Middle-Class Populous (a large majority of US consumers)

 - Disabled Individuals (who can work from their computer)